-You need prior Plan approval for certain services Your primary care provider arranges most referral requests to specialists.
+You need prior Plan approval for certain services

+Your primary care provider arranges most referrals to specialists.
 For certain services your Plan provider must obtain approval from us.
-Before we approve a referral request, we may consider if the service or item is medically necessary and meets other coverage requirements.
+Before we approve a referral, we may consider if the service or item is medically necessary and meets other coverage requirements.
 We call this review and approval process "prior authorization".
-If the referral request is approved, we will notify you that we have authorized your referral request.
+Once the referral is approved, we will notify you that we have authorized your referral.